 We have established in-house capabilities in all five principal segments of the automotive interior market: seat systems; flooring and acoustic systems; door panels; instrument panels; and headliners.
 We are the leading supplier in the estimated \$27 billion global seat systems market.
 In North America, we are one of the two largest suppliers in each of the other principal automotive interior markets, except the instrument panels market in which we are the sixth largest supplier.
 We are also one of the leading global suppliers of automotive electrical distribution systems.
 As a result of these capabilities, we offer our customers fully-integrated modules, as well as design, engineering and project management support for the entire automotive interior, including electronics and electrical distribution systems.
-We believe that our ability to offer automotive interiors with integrated electrical distribution systems and cost structures and to demand improved quality, greater product integration and enhanced technology.
+We believe that our ability to offer automotive interiors with integrated electrical distribution systems advantage, as automotive manufacturers continue to reduce their supplier bases and cost structures and to demand improved quality, greater product integration and enhanced technology.